HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

   )
 }}

-{# TODO - are email addresses _always_ leaked?
-Or only in HaveIBeenPwned's dataset since that is the primary key they use? #}

-The email addresses of users are leaked in _every_ breach.
-This is already a huge privacy risk, since many users employ their full name or credentials to set up their email address.
+Every data breach tracked by HaveIBeenPwned leaks email addresses, since this is how users query whether their data was breached.
+Leaked email addresses are already a huge privacy risk, since many users employ their full name or credentials to set up their email address.
 Furthermore, a lot of other highly sensitive information is leaked in some breaches, such as users' genders, bank account numbers and even full physical addresses.

 ## How websites protect your sensitive data